axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/dashboard-configuration/index.rst

 .. note::
    To share the dashboard without the menu frame, add the parameter ``openWithoutMenu=true`` to the URL.
 However, please be aware that this option is only for embedding purposes.
-   The permission :bdg-ref-warning:`🔑ShareDashboardLink <ShareDashboardLink>` is required to use this feature.
+   Grant permission :bdg-ref-warning:`🔑ShareDashboardLink <ShareDashboardLink>` to allow a user to share dashboard links.

 How to: reorder public dashboards
 =================================